xaviernogueira/geoparquet-pydantic/README.md

 * Do you need to use a wide variety of Geospatial functions?
 If so, you will likely have to add GDAL/GeoPandas as a dependency anyways, making this ibrary's conversion functions *probably* redundant.
 * Is your workflow command line centric?
-If so you may want to consider Planet Lab's simular CLI tool [`gpq`](https://github.com/planetlabs/gpq), which is written in Go and substantially faster than our CLI tool.
+If so you may want to consider Planet Lab's simular CLI tool [`gpq`](https://github.com/planetlabs/gpq), which is written in Go and substantially faster.
 * Otherwise, if you are using Python and want to avoid unnecessary bulky dependencies, this library will be a great choice!

 **Note:** All user-exposed functions and schema classes are available at the top level (i.e., `geoparquet_pydantic.validate_geoparquet_table(...)`) of this library.